 |Radeon™ RX 5500M GPU (For Mobile Systems)||22||1,408||Up to 4.6||4GB||Up to 1,448||Up to 1,645||128-bit|

 |Radeon™ RX 5500 series (For Desktop Systems)||22||1,408||Up to 5.2||Up to 8GB||Up to 1,717||Up to 1,845||128-bit|

 Both models feature 22 compute units and 1408 stream processors with the notebook version having up to 4gb of GDDR6 memory while the desktop version will have up to 8gb of GDDR6 memory.
 The boost clock will also vary a bit as the mobile version will boost up to 1645MHz, while the desktop version will be able to boost as high as 1845MHz.

 Later this month, MSI is expected to launch the MSI Alpha 15 laptop, powered by Radeon™ RX 5500M GPUs.
 In addition, Radeon™ RX 5500 graphics cards are expected to be available in leading desktop gaming systems beginning in November 2019, including HP’S OMEN Obelisk and Pavilion Gaming desktops, as well as Lenovo Legion™ T530 and IdeaCentre™ T540 Gaming PCs.
 The Radeon™ RX 5500 graphics cards are expected to be available in Acer Nitro 50 PCs beginning in December 2019.
 AMD board partners are expected to launch standalone graphics cards this quarter (Q4 2019).

-Ever since the mining craze a couple years ago gamers have been forced to pay more and more for their graphics cards.
-First with the shortage due to the mining boom and then later when companies realized people are willing to pay any price to get their hands on the hardware that powers their gaming habits.
+Ever since the mining craze, a couple of years ago, gamers have been forced to pay more and more for their graphics cards.
+It began first with the shortage due to the mining boom and then again later when companies realized people are willing to pay any price to get their hands on the hardware that powers their gaming habits.